foumart/JS.13kGames/README.md

 - version
 - description
 - keywords
-- **monetization** - be sure to provide your own monetization wallet pointer.
+- **monetization** - be sure to provide your own monetization wallet pointer at uphold.

 ## Notes

-This is work in progress for JS13k 2021.
-All the old `Less than 1kb libraries` will be revised at later stage.

-I am using this template for my new 2021 compo entry and the Progressive Web App is working like a charm.

-Be aware that SVG icons are not supported well with PWA currently because of an install prompt bug on Android: https://bugs.chromium.org/p/chromium/issues/detail?id=578122
+Be aware that SVG icons are not supported well with PWA currently, because of an install prompt bug on Android: https://bugs.chromium.org/p/chromium/issues/detail?id=578122

+All the old `Less than 1kb libraries` may be revised at later stage.
+You can ignore them all together.

 ---

-## Less than 1kb libraries old Readme
+## Less than 1kb libraries (old Readme)
 Lightweight libraries prepared for js13kGames JavaScript coding competition.

     These are very old libs written in <ES5 IFEEs quite a few years ago - only SoundFX has been revised relatively recently.